Funding Opportunity Title: U.S. Embassy Moscow, Public Affairs Section FY 2023 Annual Program Statement (APS)

 Funding Instrument Type: Grant, Fixed Amount Award, or Cooperative Agreement.
-Cooperative Agreements are different from grants in that Public Affairs Section staff are more actively involved in the grant implementation.
-Examples of the substantial involvement by PAS staff include the development of the grant program, final approval of grant activities, and participation in selection panels for program participants.
+Cooperative Agreements are different from grants in that PDS staff are more actively involved in the grant implementation.
+Examples of the substantial involvement by PDS staff include the development of the grant program, final approval of grant activities, and participation in selection panels for program participants.

 1. Eligible Applicants

 Eligibility is limited to U.S. and Russian entities qualified to receive U.S. grants and able to develop and implement programs in the Russian Federation.
 These include:

 - Not-for-profit organizations, including think tanks, educational institutions, civil society organizations, and individuals carrying out programs in support of civil society;